open-education-hub/operating-systems/content/chapters/data/lab/content/investigate-memory.md

 [Servo](https://servo.org/) is a browser engine written in Rust that provides reusable components to implement web standards.

-We do not clone the repository since it's a very large one.
+We do not clone the repository, since it's very large.

 We find information about allocator used, by accessing the `components/allocator/` in [its source code](https://github.com/servo/servo/tree/master/components/allocator).
 In `Cargo.toml` we see that it requires `jemalloc` for non-Windows implementations and the standard Windows API (called `heapapi`) for Windows: